JohannesFKnauf/cucumber-lifecycle-demo/README.md

 # Cucumber lifecycle demo

-This little set of demos shows how you can tap into the lifecycle of JVM cucumber.
+This little set of demos shows how you can tap into the lifecycle of JVM cucumber to create the equivalent of a `@BeforeAll`/`@AfterAll`.

 ## How to reproduce